-Fire alarms systems are monitored 24 hours/day, seven days/week by Public Safety.
+Fire alarms systems are monitored 24 hours/day, seven days/week by DPS.
 Information on specific residential buildings is posted in the chart below.
 Detailed information, including fire and sprinkler system information for specific campus buildings is located below.
-This information is also available at the Department of Public Safety located at the Kaufman Building or by calling (717) 245-1349.
+This information is also available at DPS located at the Kaufman Building or by calling (717) 245-1349.